nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 There are two counter reasons for if you want to use inclusion instead.

 First, you may create new temporary files that are not intended to be published.
-There have been known incidents of packages being published with huge temp files accidentally.
-The downside of this is debatable, because the package still works perfectly.
+There have been known incidents of packages being published with huge temp files accidentally, which is an inconvenient nuance, but the package still works perfectly.

 Second, the include list allows specifying a directory where all files under it are all automatically included.

 In the end, given that both ways are well supported by npm, we agreed to leave the choice to package authors.

-Regardless of which one you pick, if you publish packages to npm, then you should use the `--dry-run` npm option to preview the files before publishing - or even better, enable 2FA, and the publish process will print out a list of files to be published before pausing to await your 2FA code.
+Regardless of which one you pick, if you publish packages to npm, then you should use the `--dry-run` npm option to preview the files before publishing.
+If you enabled 2FA, then you get an added benefit where the publish process will print out a list of files to be published before pausing to await your 2FA code.

 ## Tests and Sources

-If you look at the packages installed in your `node_modules`, you would see that most of them have their tests with them also.
+If you look at the packages installed in your `node_modules`, you would see that most of them have their tests and rc files with them also.

-If a package's original code is written in another language like TypeScript, then they would have transpiled code for consumption, but the original sources are published also.
+If a package's original code is written in another language like TypeScript, then they would have transpiled code for consumption, but the original sources are often published also.

 As a user, it's most likely you don't need the tests and the sources to consume a package, so it's a waste that you have to download and install them when you just want to use the package in your code.